 What Every Homebuyer Should Know About Buyer's Agent Compensation

-I find that most in the San Diego market offer around 2.5% of the purchase price, but it's not guaranteed.
-Some may offer more.
-Some may offer less.
+I find that most sellers in the San Diego market are willing to pay around 2.5% of the purchase price to the Buyer's Agent, but it's not guaranteed.
+Some may be willing to pay more.
+Some may be willing to pay less.
+And if you're looking for a luxury home in the upper echelons of home prices, the average percentage can be smaller.

-There is no set fee, so the amount being offered to the buyer's broker can vary widely from one home to the next.
+There is no set fee, so the amount a seller is willing to compensate the buyer's broker can vary from one home to the next.
+It's important to determine a compensation agreement with your buyer's agent before you start touring homes together.

 One Advantage of Your Buyer's Agent Getting Paid by the Seller